sirramongabriel/rails7-test-drive/README.md

 - Fetches rides for driver, ordered by score descending
 - Paginates results with page parameter (default page size is 20)
 - Returns error if driver has no rides

+Considerations:

+- My thoughts on limiting external api usage while calculating the info
+  - I would have liked to use sidekiq/CRON jobs to schedule the requests instead of making them on-deman
+  - Or roll my own cache like system where I could check for latest timestamp before making a new request